 Married Couples and Paternity

 During a marriage, a woman’s husband is presumed to be the father of her children.
-However, sometimes paternity becomes an issue during divorce or because of infidelity.
-In these cases, contact a Baltimore paternity lawyer for help disputing or obtaining paternity rights.
+However, sometimes paternity becomes an issue during a divorce or because of infidelity.
+In these cases, contact a Maryland paternity lawyer for help disputing or obtaining paternity rights.

 Unmarried Couples and Paternity